-- our limited operating history and need for additional capital and need for additional capital; - our ability to execute our strategic restructuring program aimed at capital preservation, reduction in cash expenditures and reduction of our workforce; - our ability to enter into and consummate strategic alternatives, including any acquisition, merger, reverse merger, other business combination, sale of assets, licensing and other strategic transactions; - our history of operating losses in each year since inception and expectation that we will continue to incur operating losses for the foreseeable future; - our current and future capital requirements to support our development and commercialization efforts for the Pure-Vu System and our ability to satisfy our capital needs; - our ability to remain compliant with the requirements of The Nasdaq Capital Market for continued listing; - our dependence on the Pure-Vu System, our sole product; - our ability to commercialize the Pure-Vu System; - our Pure-Vu System and the procedure to cleanse the colon in preparation for colonoscopy are not currently separately reimbursable through private or governmental third-party payors; - our ability to obtain approval or certification from regulatory agents or other competent entities in different jurisdictions for the Pure-Vu System; - our dependence on third-parties to manufacture the Pure-Vu System; - our ability to maintain or protect the validity of our patents and other intellectual property; - our ability to retain key executives and medical and science personnel;
+- our limited operating history and need for additional capital and need for additional capital; - our ability to execute our strategic restructuring program aimed at capital preservation, reduction in cash expenditures and reduction of our workforce; - our ability to enter into and consummate strategic alternatives, including any acquisition, merger, reverse merger, other business combination, sale of assets, licensing and other strategic transactions; - our history of operating losses in each year since inception and expectation that we will continue to incur operating losses for the foreseeable future; - our current and future capital requirements to support our development and commercialization efforts for the Pure-Vu System and our ability to satisfy our capital needs; - our ability to remain compliant with the requirements of The Nasdaq Capital Market for continued listing; - our dependence on the Pure-Vu System, our sole product; - our ability to commercialize the Pure-Vu System; - our Pure-Vu System and the procedure to cleanse the colon in preparation for colonoscopy are not currently separately reimbursable through private or governmental third-party payors; - our ability to obtain approval or certification from regulatory agents or other competent entities in different jurisdictions for the Pure-Vu System; - our dependence on third-parties to manufacture the Pure-Vu System; - our ability to maintain or protect the validity of our patents and other intellectual property; - our ability to retain key executives and medical and science personnel; - our ability to internally develop new inventions and intellectual property;

-- our ability to internally develop new inventions and intellectual property; - interpretations of current laws and the passages of future laws; - acceptance of our business model by investors; - the accuracy of our estimates regarding expenses and capital requirements; - our ability to adequately support growth; - our ability to predict the financial impact of inflation on costs such as labor, freight and materials; and - our ability to project in the short term the hospital medical device environment considering the global pandemic and strains on hospital systems
+- interpretations of current laws and the passages of future laws; - acceptance of our business model by investors; - the accuracy of our estimates regarding expenses and capital requirements; - our ability to adequately support growth; - our ability to predict the financial impact of inflation on costs such as labor, freight and materials; and - · our ability to project in the short term the hospital medical device environment considering the global pandemic and strains on hospital systems

-Adverse developments affecting the financial services industry, such as actual events or concerns involving liquidity, defaults, or non-performance by financial institutions or transactional counterparties, could adversely affect the Company's current and projected business operations and its financial condition and results of operations.
-Actual events involving limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions, transactional counterparties or other companies in the financial services industry or the financial services industry generally, or concerns or rumors about any events of these kinds or other similar risks, have in the past and may in the future lead to market-wide liquidity problems.
+Adverse developments affecting the financial services industry, such as actual events or concerns involving liquidity, defaults, or non-performance by financial institutions or transactional counterparties, could adversely affect our current and projected business operations and its financial condition and results of operations.
+Actual events involving limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions, transactional counterparties or other companies in the financial services industry generally, or concerns or rumors about any events of these kinds or other similar risks, have in the past and may in the future lead to market-wide liquidity problems.
 For example, on March 10, 2023, Silicon Valley Bank ("SVB") was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation ("FDIC") as receiver.
-Similarly, on March 12, 2023, Signature Bank or any other financial institution that is placed into receivership by the FDIC, may be unable to access undrawn amounts thereunder.
-Although we are not a borrower or party to any such instruments with SVB, Signature or any other financial institution currently in receivership, if we were to borrow money in the future and if any of our lenders or ounterparties to any such instruments were to be placed into receivership, we may be unable to access such funds.
-In addition, if any of our customers, suppliers or other parties with whom we conduct business are unable to access funds pursuant to such instruments or lending arrangements with such a financial institution, such parties' ability to pay or perform their obligations to us or to enter into new commercial arrangements requiring additional payments to us or additional funding could be adversely affected.
-In this regard, counterparties to SVB credit agreements and arrangements, and third parties such as beneficiaries of credit (among others), may experi
+Similarly, on March 12, 2023, Signature Bank or any other financial institution currently in receivership, if we were to borrow money in the future and if any of our lenders or counterparties to any such instruments or lending arrangements with Such as financial institution, such parties ability to pay or perform their obligations to us or to enter into new commercial arrangements requiring additional payments to us or additional funding could be adversely affected.
+In this regard, counterparties to SVB credit agreements and arrangements, and third parties such as beneficiaries of letters of credit (among others), may experience direct impacts from the closure of SVB and uncertainty remains over liquidity concerns in the past, such as during the 2008-2010 financial crisis.